Band of Brothers (miniseries): Location

-The series was shot over eight to ten months on Ellenbrooke Fields, at Hatfield Aerodrome in Hertfordshire, England.
-Various sets, including replicas of European towns, were built.
+The series was shot over eight to ten months on Ellenbrook Fields, at Hatfield Aerodrome in Hertfordshire, England.
 This location had been used to shoot the film Saving Private Ryan.
-Replicas were constructed on the large open field to represent twelve different towns, among them Bastogne, Belgium; Eindhoven, Netherlands; and Carentan, France.
-North Weald Airfield in Essex was used for location shots depicting the take-off sequences before the D-Day Normandy landings.
+Various sets were built, including replicas on the large open field of 12 European towns, among them Bastogne, Belgium; Eindhoven, Netherlands; and Carentan, France.
+North Weald Airfield in Essex was used for shots depicting the take-offs for the D-Day Normandy landings.

-The village of Hambleden, in Buckinghamshire, England, was used as a location extensively in the early episodes to depict the company's training in England, as well as in later scenes.
+The village of Hambleden, in Buckinghamshire, England, was used extensively in the early episodes to depict the company's training in England, as well as in later scenes.
 The scenes set in Germany and Austria were shot in Switzerland, in and near the village of Brienz in the Bernese Oberland, and at the nearby Hotel Giessbach.